 Tamplin & Sons of Brighton was acquired in 1953.
 The purchase brought with it 400 public houses in Sussex.

 Flowers Breweries became the first brewery to mass market container beer from 1955.
-Named Flowers Keg, the brewery popularised the term as a generic name for container beer.
+Named Flowers Keg, the brewery popularised the term “keg” as a generic name for container beer.
 At first Flowers distributed the beer to free trade outlets with insufficient sales to stock cask beer, such as golf clubs and private parties, or public houses with insufficient cellar space.
-Demand for the beer was to prove high however, and Flowers Keg was soon sold across the brewery’s tied estate and to rival brewers.
+Demand for the beer was to prove high however, and Flowers Keg was soon distributed across the brewery’s tied estate and sold to rival brewers.

 Watney, Combe & Reid acquired Mann, Crossman & Paulin to form Watney Mann in 1958.
 The merger allowed the group to reclaim its position as one of the largest brewers in Britain, and strengthened Watney’s position in hitherto underrepresented markets such as Essex, Luton and Coventry.
-Production would be concentrated at the Mortlake and Whitechapel breweries, which were modernised.
+Production was concentrated at the Mortlake and Whitechapel breweries, which were modernised.

 Watney’s Red Barrel that was the most widely-distributed keg beer by the late 1950s.

 Charles Clore (1904 – 1979) launched a hostile takeover bid for Watney Mann in 1959.
 He valued the company at £27 million in what was the largest takeover bid in British history.
 Clore planned to modernise the “smoky, smelly, barnlike premises” of Watney Mann by introducing comfortable seating, removing the distinction between saloon and public bars, and improving the food offering.
 Pubs in areas with high footfall, such as city centres, would be sold off and converted into shops.